Trust me on this.

 - Monitor your plants regularly and make any necessary adjustments to the temperature, humidity, and lighting levels to ensure their health and growth.

 Remember to keep your grow room clean and well-maintained throughout the growing process to prevent any issues that may affect the health of your plants.
+This includes the lights and other equipment.
+Learn how to clean grow lights here.
 Happy growing!

 DIY Grow Room Odor Control: Final Thoughts